-This turns out to be remarkably easy to give to people by asking them great questions.
+It turns out to be remarkably easy to give this gift to people by asking them great questions.

 Next time you’re at a fancy cocktail party (or, let’s be honest, a happy hour), try this.
 Pick someone to talk to, and give them your full attention.
-Be an awesome listener.
+Be a fantastic listener.
 Listen to what they have to say, and ask thoughtful questions that give them the chance to tell you more.

-Give people room to share more of their story with you, and you’ll both be better for it.
+Give people room to share more of their stories with you, and you’ll both be better for it.

-There are so-and-so many billion people on Earth, and every one of them
+There are so many billion people on Earth, and each one is unique.

 There are certainly common themes.
 Most of us want pretty similar things out of life.
-We want some degree of material comfort, we want to be healthy, and we want to enjoy ourselves along the way.
+We want some degree of material comfort, to be healthy, and to enjoy ourselves along the way.